jflessau/ledit/README.md

 # ledit - lets do it together

-Telegram bot for fair task distribution.
+Telegram bot for a fair distribution of todos.